pelodelfuego/bt-periodicity/README.md

 __The distance metric__<br>
 In order to cluster together parts of the signal, we need to define a distance between 2 curve portion.<br>
-Names here a and b.<br>
+Here a and b.<br>

 ![](https://raw.githubusercontent.com/pelodelfuego/bt-periodicity/master/img/curve_portion.png)

-Then, we align the 2 segments and average the integrals of the curve portion aligned to the left and to the right.<br>
+Then, we align the 2 segments (to the left and to the right) and average the integralsi.<br>

 ![](https://raw.githubusercontent.com/pelodelfuego/bt-periodicity/master/img/alignment.gif)

+As a result, a minimized distance would be equivalent to having the same shape on those 2 curve portions.

 __Clustering__<br>